Critics' Choice Super Award for Best Actor in a Superhero Series

 The Critics' Choice Super Award for Best Actor in a Superhero Series, Limited Series or Made-for-TV Movie is an award presented by the Critics Choice Association to the best performance by an actor in a superhero, comic book or video game-inspired television series or TV movie.

 This award was first presented in 2021 to Antony Starr for his role as John / Homelander on The Boys.
-He is also the most nominated actor in this category with three nominations.
+Starr is also the most nominated actor in this category with four nominations, and the current recipient of the award.

-The current recipient of the award is Colin Farrell for his role as Oswald "Oz" Cobb / The Penguin in The Penguin.